FREE UK Delivery

 How to Prevent Airborne Allergies – Probiotic Research Study

 Probiotic Air Optimisers contains healthy ‘good’ bacteria (probiotics), from plants.
-These helpful probiotics are live microorganisms that simply consume the organic allergens – in this case dust mite poop – as a natural food source.
+These helpful probiotics are live microorganisms that simply consume the organic allergens, whether dust mite poop, cat dander or pollen – as a natural food source.

 Allergens continued to reduce by up to 70% over the next 72 hours.

-EVAA+ Probiotic Air Optimiser and DENAA+ Probiotic Commercial Air Optimiser can reduce 43% of dust mite allergens in one hour.
+EVAA+ Probiotic Air Optimiser and DENAA+ Probiotic Commercial Air Optimiser can reduce up to 43% of dust mite allergens in one hour.

 However, the same innovative biotechnology is also available as an easy-to-use natural spray for dust mite allergy.
 Simply spray into air and onto textiles, furniture and bedding: